(1).png)

 These are the painful realities of burnout’s cost.
 Around 41.3% of licensed practical nurses plan to leave or retire within five years.
 From large hospitals to small clinics, the emotional and economic impact is immense.
 HR leaders must act now to reverse the trend.

-Recognizing burnout early is crucial.
+Recognizing burnout in healthcare early is crucial.
 HR professionals should watch for these warning signs among clinical staff:

 In short, watch for the Maslach Burnout Inventory dimensions in your staff: overwhelming exhaustion, growing cynicism, and a feeling of ineffectiveness.
 These personal and behavioral signs often precede turnover, an outcome HR wants to avoid.